rafaelleinio/tilde-enhanced/README.md

 ## Usage

+To use Tilde as your homepage, simply set your browser's home URL to Tilde's index file.
 To go to a site, enter the first letter of the site then hit enter.
 To view the available sites, press `?` or click on the clock.
 If your input doesn't match any of the commands,